Microsoft Store Policies

 10.13 Gaming and Xbox

-For products that are primarily gaming experiences or target Xbox One, the following requirements apply:
+For products that are primarily gaming experiences or target Xbox consoles, the following requirements apply:

-Game products, including products that primarily offer remote game play/control functionality of games running on other devices or platforms, that target Xbox One must use Xbox Live services through either the Xbox Live Creators or ID@Xbox program.
+Game products that target Xbox consoles, including products that primarily offer remote game play/control functionality of games running on other devices or platforms, must use Xbox Live services through the ID@Xbox program.
+Optionally, you may publish your game product to console without integration of Xbox Live Services through the Xbox Live Creators program.

 Game products that allow cross-player communication or synchronous network play on Xbox One devices must use Xbox Live and be approved through the ID@Xbox program.